Home » Women Fencers

 Captain Blood, 1935

 Not only my favorite of all film duels, and not just of those on the beach or in pirate films, but also one of the best to watch and enjoy.
-So notable and influential is it to the film swordplay that followed that I’m not going to discuss it here, but in a blog post to follow, one entirely devoted to the duel!
-My apologies to anyone (temporarily) disappointed; I promise to make it up to you!
+So notable and influential is it to the film swordplay that followed that I’m not going to discuss it here, but in this blog post!
+My apologies to anyone (temporarily) disappointed; just follow the link after you finish this post!

 The Queen of the Pirates (La Venere dei Pirati), 1960